passiomatic/coldsweat/README.md

 The `-f` option tells Coldsweat to fetch the feeds right after the import step.

+### Fetch feeds

+To update all the feeds run the `fetch` command:

+    $ flask fetch

+You should use `cron` or similar utilities to shedule feed fetches periodically.

 ### Run the web UI

 Then you can run the Flask development web server and access the web UI: